Stedelijk Museum Breda

 Cityscapes and Faces of the City

 The permanent collection of the Stedelijk Museum Breda tells the story of the city.
 The paintings of cityscapes show Breda’s development, from a fortified city to a city that connects people and businesses.
 The museum is home to Breda’s oldest cityscape.
+The museum features a varied collection, plenty of social and cultural projects, and a wide range of activities.

 The Stedelijk Museum Breda also shows the faces of the city.
 Meet Engelbrecht van Nassau and his wife Johanna van Polanen, ancestors of William of Orange and Lord and Lady of Breda.
 The museum also has the works of well-known artists from the city, such as Reinhardt Willem Kleijn and Dio Rovers.